nicolatosh/big-data/README.md

 How it works?

-- Generates clients, retails based on user city selection
+- Generates clients, retailers based on user city selection
 - Simulation trial starts with tunable params
 - Clients "living" in the city of the shop simulate transactions following a particular turnout function; given a time instant there will be a given amount of transactions to be produced
 - At the end of each simulation simple statistics are printed out